openmindednewby/cSharpInterviewPrep/practice/sub-notes/csharp-fundamentals.md

 ## Nullability and Defensive Programming

+**Q: What is defensive programming?**

+A: Defensive programming is the practice of anticipating invalid or unexpected inputs and handling them safely instead of assuming everything is correct.

+In practice, this means:

+- Checking for null
+- Validating inputs
+- Failing early or providing safe defaults
+- Making illegal states hard or impossible

 **Q: Show how nullable reference types prevent null bugs.**

 A: Enable nullability and use `?` for optional references.